lovecode1/Meta-Quest-3-with-X-Plane-12--Main/README.md

 If there is enough interest in X-Plane 11 support in the future, I will add an x86-64 build.

 # Stereoscopic support
 At this time, only monoscopic rendering is supported.
-I could not find a way to get X Plane to product stereoscopic capturing.
+I couldn’t find a way for X-Plane to produce stereoscopic captures.
+As a result, close objects won’t appear as perfect 3D, but the brain will still perceive a basic sense of depth.

 # Source code:
 Source code is availabe [here](https://github.com/lovecode1/XPlane-12--Meta-Quest-Plugin).